TianLangStudio/rust_login/README.md

 1. [post username and password use json](https://blog.csdn.net/tianlangstudio/article/details/106169242)

-2. [return success or fail by password is equals to username]
+2. return success or fail by password is equals to username
 > commit id   541075e

+3. Unified representation return results of API use struct AjaxResult